tgouverneur/tubesync-plex/README.md

   -c CONFIG, --config CONFIG
                         Path to the config file
   -s, --silent          Run in silent mode
-  --all                 Update everything in the library
+  --subtitles           Find subtitles for the video and upload them to plex --all                 Update everything in the library

 $ python3 tubesync-plex-metadata.py --all
 ```

+## Caveats

+The `--subtitles` option seems to not work on my systems for some reason it returns 400.
+If anyone get it to work, I'm interested to know...